 - project administrator

 We welcome applications from Victorians aged over 30 years, from any background or industry.
 We also encourage regional Victorians, women looking to return to the workplace and anyone whose job may have been impacted by COVID-19 to apply.

-Applicants are selected through a competitive recruitment process facilitated through Hudson Australia.
-There are around 500 places each quarter for the next three years.
+Applicants are selected through a competitive process facilitated through Hudson Australia.
+Rounds will commence in January, May and September each year.
+The final round will be in January 2024.
 You can apply at any time for future intakes.

 We recommend reading the frequently asked questions before applying.

 Frequently asked questions

 This program is designed to give you up-to-date digital skills and the opportunity to apply for a paid 12-week job placement in a digital role with a Victorian business.